KahunaSystems/KahunaControlAppBootup/README.md

 - Action WARNING -> Prompt message in an alert to User with title.
 - Action REDIRECT_TO_APPSTORE -> Prompt message in an alert to User with title and click ok then redirect to app store to update an app version.
 - Action REDIRECT_TO_SETTINGS -> Prompt message in an alert to User with title and click ok then redirect to device settings to update an os version.
+- Action REDIRECT_TO_URLLINK -> Prompt message in an alert to User with title and click install then redirect to respective url to update an app version.

 ## Author